At Interactive Investor we offer a comprehensive range of order types to help you get the most out of your trading experience.

 Once you've set them up, you can keep track of your orders within your account by clicking on the Orders tab.
 You can also cancel any unexecuted order types if you no longer want them.

 As soon as an order type is executed, you’ll receive a message in your secure message box.

 - We do not offer a guaranteed price function which means that the price you request for a limit or stop loss order may not be the price you receive.
 When the share price reaches your target price, your order is triggered and will be actioned in 'fair and due turn'.
 This means that the share is dealt as soon as possible at the best price that can be obtained after the trigger price is hit.
 In addition market volatility can substantially influence the price we achieve for your order.

 - It is not always possible to execute an order type at your specified price.
 This can depend on the variables of the instruction.
 For example, if a share price is particularly volatile, or your order is greater than the amount available at that price, we may be unable to complete your instruction.

-- If you want to set up an Order Type on your Interactive Investor Investment , ISA or SIPP account or through regular investing, you need to have sufficient funds to cover the cost of any purchases before you set up the order type.
+- If you want to set up an Order Type on your Interactive Investor Trading , ISA or SIPP account or through regular investing, you need to have sufficient funds to cover the cost of any purchases before you set up the order type.
 If you have insufficient funds your order type may be cancelled.